gravitational/teleport/docs/4.4/features/ssh-pam.md

          enabled: true
          # use /etc/pam.d/sshd configuration (the default)
          service_name: "sshd"
+         # use the "auth" modules in the PAM config
+         # "no" by default
+         use_pam_auth: true
 ```

 Please note that most Linux distributions come with a number of PAM services in